CTLab-ITMO/PROBEst/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [insert contact email].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at dvsmutin@gmail.come.
 All complaints will be reviewed and investigated promptly and fairly.
 All project members are obligated to respect the privacy and security of the reporter of any incident.

 ## Attribution